-I am aware a lot of this understanding comes from education...
-I do not disagree with that, and I acknowledge my privileged in receiving such knowledge.
+I am aware a lot of this understanding comes from education.
+I do not disagree with that, and I acknowledge my privilege in receiving such knowledge.
 However, it's 2018 and there is a multitude of information online providing us facts and information.
 A lack of knowledge before you now embark on a trip, is nothing more than an ignorant excuse.

-And I believe a lot of people's choices continue to be a result of intentions stemming from self-gratification.
-Such intentions can come with good intents, however each and every one of these intentions are simply ignorant if you do not do your research before hand.
+I believe a lot of people's choices continue to be a result of intentions stemming from self-gratification.
+Such intentions can come with genuine intents, however, each and every one of these intentions are simply ignorant if you do not do your research beforehand.

-I believe it is important to emphasise that intention does not matter as much as impact when discussing this issue.
+It is important to emphasise that good intentions should not outweigh the potential negative impacts, when discussing this issue.

 'No White Saviours' is a brilliant organisation who use social media to challenge the concept of the 'White Saviour Complex'.
 The White Saviour Complex refers to "a white person who acts to help non-white people, with the help in some contexts perceived to be self-serving."

 "The problem is this persistent narrative that passion and good will are enough to solve complex problems in vulnerable communities".